toti1911/test/README.md

 # Welcome to the Javascript Team <img width="40" height="40" src="https://github.com/toti1911/test/blob/master/js.png">

-Welcome to AXA Bcn Javascript Team! :raised_hands: You‘re about to become part of a world-class team of software engineering experts.
+Welcome to Bcn Javascript Team! :raised_hands: You‘re about to become part of a world-class team of software engineering experts.
 Innovation lies at the heart of our culture and we need your talent and expertise to stay ahead of the curve.
 We would like this to be a zone of sharing and consulting where all the collaborators can solve their doubts about how we are working as a team and some knowledge about the different projects that we are working on.